yoshimaisami/Project-1-Trivia-Game/README.md

 If you are having issues, please let us know.
 We have a mailing list located at: yoshi@govtree.com

+## Future Features

+---

+- choose your theme [animals, food, colors, transportaion vehicles, etc]
+- choose your language [english, french, spanish, german, etc]
+- add sound to alerts... pontentially even unique to each image (example: you'd here "woof-woof!" + "Congtats!" if you got the dog challenge correct).
+- enable Users/Parents to add their own questions/images and options

 ## Notes

 ---